-Causes, symptoms and Treatment of Glaucoma
+Causes, symptoms, and Treatment of Glaucoma

 Glaucoma is usually a condition that causes harm to your eye’s optic nerve and gets worse as time passes.
 It’s often associated with a buildup of pressure in the eye.
-Glaucoma tends to become inherited and may not display until later in lifetime.
+Glaucoma tends to become inherited and may not display until later in a lifetime.

 Have you read?
 Understanding Vision Problems, Common eyes problems